Categories

 Try meditation.

 Studies show that meditation can lessen pain and stress by retraining the brain to better deal with pain.
 Keep it simple to start out — just allow yourself to focus on the present moment, letting go of any judgement.
-For help, turn to Resources for Living and their library of videos and podcasts that can get you started with a meditation practice.
+For help, turn to RFL and their library of videos and podcasts that can get you started with a meditation practice.

 number 4